Incontinence Supplies Covered by Medicaid

 Bladder Control Pads

-Bladder control pads, sometimes called incontinence pads, are less bulky than adult diapers and adult protective underwear.
-They are disposable, absorbent liners with an adhesive strip that secure to undergarments and offer discreet protection for those experiencing light bladder leakage.
+Bladder control pads, sometimes called incontinence pads, are less bulky than adult diapers or adult protective underwear.
+They’re disposable, absorbent liners with an adhesive strip that secures to your undergarments and provides discreet protection for light bladder leakage.
 These products come in gender-specific variations, often referred to as male guards for men.

 Adult Pull-Ons

-Adult pull-ons, also called adult protective underwear, are disposable underwear ideal for moderate leakage.
-These products feature an elasticized waist and stretchy leg openings and they can be easily pulled on and off.
-Protective underwear does not have refastentable tabs and resemble typical underwear, which may be an excellent choice for independent and more mobile individuals.
+Adult pull-ons, also called adult protective underwear, are disposable underwear designed for moderate leakage.
+They have an elastic waist and stretchy leg openings, making them easy to pull on or off.
+Protective underwear doesn’t have refastentable tabs and instead resembles typical underwear, which can be helpful for people who are more independent and active.

 adult brief illustrationadult brief illustration